Linear response for spiking neuronal networks with unbounded memory: Linear response, Gibbs distributions and probabilistic chains with unbounded memory

-Eq. \eqref{eq:CondProbBlocChain}, \eqref{eq:MuBlockChain} are similar to \eqref{eq:CondProbMarkov} with an essential difference: the memory is now infinite, and the potential $\phi$ as infinite range.
-As it is well known in statistical physics \cite{ruelle:67,georgii:88} infinite range potentials require specific conditions to be associated to a unique Gibbs distribution.
+Equations \eqref{eq:CondProbBlocChain} and \eqref{eq:MuBlockChain} are similar to \eqref{eq:CondProbMarkov} with an essential difference: the memory is now infinite, and the potential $\phi$ has an infinite range.
+As it is well known in statistical physics \cite{ruelle:67,georgii:88}, infinite range potentials require specific conditions to be associated with a unique Gibbs distribution.
 There is a mathematically well founded correspondence between chains with complete connections and Gibbs distributions \cite{fernandez-maillard:05,georgii:88,ruelle:67}.
-However, while chain with complete connections define probability transitions where the present is conditioned upon the past, Gibbs distributions allow as well to condition "upon the future" \footnote{More generally, Gibbs distributions in statistical physics extend to probability distributions on $\setZ^d$ where the probability \eqref{eq:GibbsStatPhys} to observe a certain configuration of spins in a restricted region of space is constrained by the configuration at the boundaries of this region.
+However, while chains with complete connections define probability transitions where the present is conditioned upon the past, Gibbs distributions allows conditioning ``upon the future'' as well \footnote{More generally, Gibbs distributions in statistical physics extend to probability distributions on $\setZ^d$ where the probability \eqref{eq:GibbsStatPhys} to observe a certain configuration of spins in a restricted region of space is constrained by the configuration at the boundaries of this region.
 They are therefore defined in terms of specifications \cite{ruelle:67,georgii:88}, which determine finite-volume conditional probabilities when the exterior of the volume is known.
 In one spatial dimension ($d=1$), identifying $\setZ$ with a time axis, this corresponds to conditioning both in the past and in the future.
-In contrast, families of transition probabilities with exponential continuity rate define so-called left-interval specifications (LIS) \cite{fernandez-maillard:05,leny:08}.}.
-This leads to different notions of "Gibbsianness", not equivalent \cite{fernandez-gallo:11}.
-We shall not develop here on these distinctions and call Gibbs distribution a chain with complete connection.
+In contrast, families of transition probabilities with an exponential continuity rate define so-called left-interval specifications (LIS) \cite{fernandez-maillard:05,leny:08}.}.
+This leads to different notions of ``Gibbsianness", not equivalent \cite{fernandez-gallo:11}.
+We shall not develop on these distinctions here and will call Gibbs distribution a chain with complete connection.